 I graduated in 2017 from Rutgers University with a major in Industrial Engineering and a minor in Music.
 I taught SAT classes though the university yielding 100+ point improvements in just a few months.
 I also worked at Kumon, teaching students (~3 to 7 years old) in Math and Reading.
 Additionally, my teaching experience includes coaching Little League softball to the 10-and-under age group, and I was told that I was able to relate and interact well with the players.
 I have mostly tutored math (including a focus in SAT Math), but I am always happy to help someone in any subject than I can.
 I enjoy working with students of all ages, and I want to see every one of them succeed!

 Since graduating I worked for two of the largest e-commerce companies in supply chain/logistics management, and now I'm a data consultant.
-I enjoy bowling, knot tying, and spending time with my pets in the sunshine state!
+I enjoy bowling, crocheting, and spending time with my pets in the sunshine state!

-Undergraduate Degree: Rutgers University-New Brunswick - Current Undergrad, Industrial Engineering
+Undergraduate Degree: Rutgers University-New Brunswick - Bachelor of Science, Industrial Engineering

 SAT Math: 770